Looking after your physical wellbeing isn’t just about your body – it can also have a big impact on your mental and emotional health

 There are lots of different ways you can be more active – you don’t need to do hours of exercise a day or run miles to feel the benefits of physical activity.
 Speak to your GP or hospital doctor before starting any new physically demanding activities.

 Walking is a gentle way to get active, particularly if you’re experiencing fatigue because of your prostate cancer or its treatment.
-You may wish to start with short walks and build them up when you feel well enough.
+You may wish to start with short, easy walks and slowly build them up when you feel well enough.
+Even a short daily walk can help lift your mood, increase energy levels, and improve overall wellbeing.

 Getting active can also be a great way to be more social.
 You may want to try group activities or classes.
 For more tips on how to get active, read our information on physical activity for men with prostate cancer.